Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 ### The Prose set

-Prose carries a fuller ladder, because rich content has genuine depth and needs a heading level for each step of it.
+Prose carries a fuller ladder than Product, because rich content has depth and needs more differentiation.

 <div class="not-prose prose my-8">
     <TypographyTable items={proseRoles} />
 </div>

-#### Hero and content are separate tiers
+#### Hero and content

-The hero slot sits above the content region as page chrome.
-It holds either a Display, or a Headline with its Subhead — not both.
-The content region beneath then runs its own count of headings, starting at Title 1, whatever the hero above it happened to be.
+In an article layout the hero or banner area sits above the content region.
+It holds either a Display, or a Headline with its Subhead.
+The content region beneath then runs its own count of headings, starting at Title 1.

-The two do not collide because they belong to different structural tiers.
-This is the same reasoning a content management system follows when it demotes an article's own first heading on a page that already carries a hero heading.

 #### Eyebrows

 An Eyebrow is a short overline introducing the heading below it.
 It appears in both Prose and Product and looks the same in each, but it is doing a different job.

-In Prose it is a composition choice: a kicker deliberately placed above a heading, used within the titling components rather than in ordinary flowing content.
-In Product it is what a Title becomes when it steps aside.
-The shared treatment is intentional, so that the two read consistently wherever they meet, but they remain separate roles belonging to separate sets.
+In Prose it is a composition choice: a kicker placed above a heading, used within the titling components rather than in ordinary flowing content.
+In Product it is what a Title becomes when it is subordinated, eg. when a card title is suppressed to in relation to the chart title it contains.
+The two read consistently, but they remain separate roles belonging to separate sets.

 ### The Chart set

-Charts are a distinct context and carry their own complete vocabulary.
-Two things justify that, and both need to hold.
+Charts are a distinct context and have their own vocabulary.

-The first is that charts have needs the general scale should not carry.
-A dense chart wants a tick label smaller than anything the interface should use, and lowering the interface floor to accommodate it would affect every screen.
+A dense chart needs a tick label smaller than anything the interface should use, and lowering the interface floor to accommodate it would affect every screen.

-The second is that charts are consumed on their own.
-Teams build charts against these roles without adopting the rest of the system, and a vocabulary used on its own has to be complete and self-describing on its own terms.
-Someone naming the text in a chart should not have to learn the application heading ladder first.

 <div class="not-prose chart my-8">
     <TypographyTable items={chartRoles} />
 </div>

-The first three roles carry no values of their own: they refer to their Product equivalents for every property.
-A chart is an object sitting in a container, so it titles like one — and referring rather than copying means the two cannot drift apart, and the chart inherits the responsive behaviour of the Product roles automatically.
+The first three roles refer to their Product equivalents for every property.
+The chart inherits the responsive behaviour of the Product roles automatically.

-Axis title and Data label match Product's Label and Body small in size and weight, but hold their own values, so that chart anatomy can be adjusted without affecting the interface around it.
+Axis title and Data label match Product's Label and Body small in size and weight, but reference distinct values, so that chart anatomy can be adjusted without affecting the interface around it.

 There is no separate role for a legend.
-A legend entry is a data label and takes Data label; a legend's own heading takes Axis title.
-A dedicated legend role would describe a position rather than a job, which is the test a new role has to pass.
+A legend is a data label.

-Ticks are single-line by nature and take a line height equal to their font size, so that they sit precisely against axes and gridlines rather than drifting within a taller line box.
+Ticks are single-line by nature and take a line height equal to their font size, so that they sit precisely against axes and gridlines.

 ### Size, weight and colour are separate

-Size, weight and colour are three independent axes, and keeping them separate is what stops the set of roles from sprawling.
+Size, weight and colour are three independent axes.

-Most apparent gaps in a type scale are not missing sizes.
 A "subtle heading" is a heading in a muted colour.
 An "emphasised caption" is a caption at a heavier weight.
-Expressing either as a new size would add a role that describes an appearance rather than a job, and doing that repeatedly is how a set of roles stops meaning anything.
+Expressing either as a new size would add a role that describes an appearance rather than a job.

+Weight performs two tasks:

-Weight itself divides in two. **Identity weight** is part of what a role is — a Label is medium, a heading is semibold — and it is carried by the role, so it is never chosen separately. **Emphasis weight** rides on top of a role, for a bold run within a paragraph, and stays a separate choice; folding it into the role would mean maintaining a bold variant of every role that might ever need one.
+**Identity weight** is part of what a role is — a Label is medium, a heading is semibold — and it is defined by the role, so it is never chosen separately.

+**Emphasis weight** is applied on top of a role, for a bold run within a paragraph, and stays a separate choice.

-Four weights are in use: regular (400), medium (500), semibold (600) and bold (700).
+Four weights are: regular (400), medium (500), semibold (600) and bold (700).

 ### Responsive sizing